nomansadiq11/devops-utils/bash/AWS/S3/create-inventory/readme.md

 # Create S3 Inventory in S3

-This script use for create the s3 inventory
+This script use for create the s3 inventory and delete the inventory you have created

 ## Usecase 1